cjnolet/sparse_neighborhood_semiring_paper/README.md

   - [SEC EDGAR Company Names Dataset](https://www.kaggle.com/dattapiy/sec-edgar-companies-list)
   - [scRNA 70k Lung Cell Dataset](https://rapids-single-cell-examples.s3.us-east-2.amazonaws.com/krasnow_hlca_10x.sparse.h5ad)

-4. The scripts provided in the `scripts` directory of this repository should execute very simple and straightforward benchmarks using the `NearestNeighbors` estimator in Scikit-learn.
-The scripts that run the GPU implementations have the `_gpu` suffix.
+4. The scripts provided in the `scripts` directory of this repository will execute the benchmarks using the `NearestNeighbors` estimator.
+  - The scripts that run the GPU implementations have the `_gpu` suffix and execute in cuML.
+  - All other scripts use Scikit-learn on the CPU.